California's Judicial Branch Budget Process

 Funding for trial courts is based on a court’s annual workload—not just the number of cases received but also the types of cases handled.
 A traffic infraction, for example, takes far fewer resources and staff than a complex felony case and is given less weight in the calculation.
 Trial court filings are averaged over a three-year period to level out funding swings that might come with a surge or decline in filings.

 The judicial branch budget process includes a minimum level below which a trial court’s funding cannot fall for the state’s smallest courts.
-In addition, the council uses statistics from the U.S. Bureau of Labor to factor in the differences among courts in costs of employee salaries.
-While the council calculates a trial court’s budget allocation, each court gets to decide how to spend that money.
+In addition, the council uses statistics from the U.S. Bureau of Labor Statistics to factor in the differences among courts in costs of employee salaries.
+Although the council calculates a trial court’s budget allocation, each court gets to decide how to spend that money.

-While the majority of a trial court’s budget is determined with this workload formula, a few programs within those courts have their funding specifically outlined in the state budget act, including money for dependency counsel and court interpreters.
+While the majority of a trial court’s budget is determined with this workload formula, a few programs within those courts have their funding specifically outlined in the state Budget Act, including money for dependency counsel and court interpreters.

 The case for shifting away from reliance on court fines and fees